joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

 language translation, and the paper introduced a key idea, *attention*, to address some shortcomings in RNNs.
-To gain a basic understanding of the key concepts of the transformer model, we'll review some background on sequential data and RNNs, which we can think of as an effort to enable enable neural networks to learn patterns in sequential data.
+To gain a basic understanding of the key concepts of the transformer model, we'll review some background on sequential data and RNNs, which we can think of as an effort to enable neural networks to learn patterns in sequential data.

 Sequential Data
 ^^^^^^^^^^^^^^^^